 7. Thigh Sunflower Tattoo

-Thigh sunflower tattoos have been around for centuries and have always been popular among women.
-These tattoos look great on both men and women but are especially popular with women who want something unique and different from what everyone else has.
-They also look great when paired with other flower tattoos such as roses, daisies, lilies.
+Thigh tattoos have been around for centuries and have always been popular among women.
+These tattoos look great on both men and women, but are especially popular with women who want something unique and different from what everyone else has.
+They also look great when paired with other flower tattoos such as roses, daisies, and lilies.

 8. Ankle Sunflower Tattoo

-Sunflower tattoos can be placed anywhere on the body, but they look particularly good on the ankle.
+Sunflower tattoos can be placed anywhere on the body, but they look especially good on ankle tattoos.
 Due to the shape of an ankle, it’s easy to work a sunflower into another tattoo design or to create an ankle bracelet.
 Because there is such a large area available on the ankle, many women choose to have an entire bouquet of sunflowers placed around it.
-This can be done in color or black and grey ink and many women choose to place other flowers around the sunflowers to make them stand out more.
-An ankle bracelet can also be used to draw attention to beautiful shoes or just looks great in general.
+This can be done in color or black and gray ink, and many women choose to place other flowers around the sunflowers to make them stand out more.

 9. Chest Sunflower Tattoo

 A sunflower on your chest is always an eye-catching design.
-This part of your body is very noticeable to other people, so it’s important to have a high quality design that you love.
-Smaller flowers look best on your chest because it’s such a small part of your body.
+This part of your body is very noticeable to other people, so it’s important to have a high-quality design that you love.
+Small flowers look best on your chest tattoo, as they are such a small part of your body.
 A smaller flower will make it look more delicate and feminine, especially if you get a colorful or detailed design.

 10. Belly Sunflower Tattoo